 - 1 egg

-- 2 t vanilla
+- 2 Teaspoon vanilla

-- 2 T butter
+- 2 Tablespoon butter (to melt on pan)

 - Combine and mix dry ingredients together in a large bowl.
 Combine and whisk together wet ingredients in a separate, medium bowl.
 Slowly add wet ingredients to bowl of dry ingredients and stir until evenly mixed.